Wondering why many airbnb apartments are filling up faster than I can search, discover that Venice’s Carnivale is on –

 Escaping the hoards in Venice with a day trip to Trieste

 Venice is not the place to be this weekend as just too many tourists flood in for the carnivale’s last frantic weekend.

 A train trip to Trieste sounds like a perfect escape for the day, especially as this city is only about two hours away from Venice.

 Time to say goodbye to a quieter Venice as carnivale is finished for another year, and walking our backpacks the kilometre to the bus station to catch the comfortable bus back to Treviso airport.

 If you need food and a place to sit whilst waiting in Treviso’s Departures, then Bricco isn’t too bad: pizza slices (€4.70), coffee (€1.30), and Brioche (€1.40).

 Returning to Cosenza

-Ryan Air is on time for the return journey – always a great start and arrived at Lamezia Termine on time.
+Ryan Air is on time – always a great start and we arrive at Lamezia Termine on time – amazing.

 Great to be back home in Cosenza.
 I do like the feel of this city.
 The way people chat the day away and generally live life.

 The warmth of today is as if someone has flicked the Summer switch on.
 Lovely and sunny – a great way to end a fantastic Venice jaunt.